IronAxis

 10 Simple Equipment Upgrades to Reduce Factory Energy Consumption

-1. Upgrade to High-Efficiency Motors (HEMs): Replace standard IE1 or IE2 motors with IE3 or IE4 premium efficiency models.
-Procurement Focus: Verify supplier certifications (e.g., NEMA Premium) and calculate lifecycle costs.
-Consider logistics for heavy machinery components.
+1. Upgrade to High-Efficiency Motors (HEMs): Replacing standard IE1 or IE2 motors with IE3 or IE4 premium efficiency models can yield 2-8% energy savings.
+Procurement Focus: Verify supplier certifications (e.g., NEMA Premium, IEC standards).
+Factor in total cost of ownership, not just purchase price.
+Ensure voltage and frequency compatibility (e.g., 60Hz for North America).

 Reposted for informational purposes only.
 Views are not ours.
 Stay tuned for more.